dymmond/esmerald/docs/routing/router.md

 instance of the `Include`.
 The options are endeless.

 !!!
 Note
-    In terms of organization, `ChildEsmerald` has a clean approach to the isolation of responsabilities and allow treating every individual module separately and simply adding it in to the main application in the form of [Include](./routes.md#include).
+    In terms of organisation, `ChildEsmerald` has a clean approach to the isolation of responsabilities and allow treating every individual module separately and simply adding it in to the main application in the form of [Include](./routes.md#include).